ibrahimcesar/react-quicklink/README.md

 ```
 ## How it works

-Quicklink attempts to make navigations to subsequent pages load faster.
+Quicklink attempts to make navigations to subsequent pages load faster making anchors aware of user network capabilities.
 It:

 - Detects links within the viewport (using __Intersection Observer__)
 - Waits until the browser is idle (using __requestIdleCallback__)
 - Checks if the user isn't on a slow connection (using __navigator.connection.effectiveType__) or has data-saver enabled (using __navigator.connection.saveData__)
 - Prefetches URLs to the links (using __<link rel=prefetch>__ or __XHR__).

+## Why

+Specially for Server Side Rendering Apps, with a lot of content, navigation between pages is not as performant as single page applications, this technique makes possible to fine tunning your perceived speed and a better experience for your users.
+As a component you can have control in which links and origins you want to target and not loading every link it finds (which is a very expensive task if you have a lot of links in a page).
+An adaptive loading way of anchors work for a better navigation.

 ## Basic usage